MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/migrate-help.md

     `T363-C13-P8631-A1033-L999:Specifies one of the four dimensions that you can include in an analysis view.
 By entering a dimension here, you will be able to filter entries in the Analysis by Dimensions window, which will allow you to investigate and monitor relationships between entries and the dimension information attached to them.
 To select a dimension code, choose the field.`

-    The ID of the tooltip, `T363-C13-P8631-A1033-L999`, is based on the **Translate Export** format for [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] and specifies the table, the field, the property, the language, and the field length.
+    The ID of the tooltip, `T363-C13-P8631-A1033-L999`, was based on the **Translate Export** format for [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] and specifies the table, the field, the property, the language, and the field length.
 For more information, see [How to: Add Translated Strings By Importing and Exporting Multilanguage Files](/previous-versions/dynamicsnav-2016/dd301161(v=nav.90)) in the docs for [!INCLUDE [navcorfu_md](../developer/includes/navcorfu_md.md)].

 2. The second step mapped that table field ID to the corresponding control on the Analysis View page object.
 This step was required because tooltips are not supported on table fields, only on controls on page objects.

     The mapping is not always straightforward because the same table is often used by two or more pages.
 As a result, the page ID could be many numbers away from the table ID.
 So we did much cleaning up and shuffling around in Excel after the conversion.
+It requires knowledge of the actual solution to determine which tooltips are relevant for which pages, and Excel was very handy for us because we could sort and filter, and then copy content.
+The **FieldTopicTextExtractor** tool generates an Excel file that you can use for this purpose.

 3. The last step was to get the edited tooltips into the metadata for the relevant page objects.